kundroomajid/Biterm-Topic-Model-for-Tweets/README.md

    * `'model-final.wordmap'  word dictionary`

-3. model-final.wordmap file which contains word frequency matrix can be used to generate WordClouds using WordCloud.py script.
+3. model-final.wordmap file which contains word frequency matrix and can be used to generate WordClouds using WordCloud.py script.